johnschimmel/dwd-nodejs-realtime-w--pusher/README.md

 Or with the helper script

 	. devserver

+## jQuery

+jQuery is a very popular and useful Javascript library that is used to minimize the amount of Javascript you need to write to manipulate HTML DOM elements, add click events and AJAX functions.
+We will use AJAX in all the demos on this site.

+## PUSHER - Realtime Web Service

+[Pusher.com](http://www.pusher.com) is a great way to add realtime events to your webapp.

+Register for an account at [http://pusher.com/](http://pusher.com/).
+You will need to create a .env file that includes the following information about your Pusher account.

+**.env**

+	PUSHER_APP_ID=XXXXXX
+	PUSHER_KEY=XXXXXXXXXXXXX
+	PUSHER_SECRET=XXXXXXXXXXXXXX

+Save your .env file.

+You will have to push your new .env variables to Heroku config so their servers have your credientals.

+In your code directory in Terminal run the following command.

+	heroku config:add PUSHER_APP_ID=XXXXXX
+	heroku config:add PUSHER_KEY=XXXXXXXXXXXXXXX
+	heroku config:add PUSHER_SECRET=XXXXXXXXXXXXX

 The **.nodemonignore** file will ignore certain files and directories from being watched.
 By default and for example we're ignoring /public folder.